-The CSULB University Library is currently accepting applications for internship positions for the SPRING 2017 semester.
+The CSULB University Library is currently accepting applications for internship positions for the FALL 2017 semester.

 The University Library encourages expressions of interest for 1-2 paid positions for 10-15 hours per week during each Spring and Fall CSULB semester, as funding permits (please note that CSULB semester dates do not always correspond exactly to a quarter calendar).